What Happens After You Serve Your Spouse Texas Divorce Papers?

 Additionally, subpoenas can play a significant role in the discovery process by compelling individuals to provide crucial evidence or testify.
 Proper organization and collaboration with your attorney are critical to effectively manage the substantial volume of data and documents involved.

 The discovery phase in a Texas divorce can extend anywhere from a few months to over a year, depending on the case’s complexity and the level of cooperation between the parties.
 If disagreements or unexpected challenges arise during this time, you may find yourself asking, Can You File a Motion for New Trial in Your Divorce Case?
-According to Texas Family Code Section 6.801, you have the right to file such a motion under specific circumstances if you believe there were errors in the trial or new evidence has surfaced that could impact the outcome of your case.
+Under Texas Family Code Section 6.801, you may file this type of motion in specific circumstances.
+You can do so if you believe the trial included errors or if new evidence has emerged that could affect the outcome of your case.

 This phase is not just about gathering documents; it is about building a comprehensive strategy to secure a fair resolution.
 With the right preparation and guidance from your attorney, you can navigate this complex process effectively, ensuring your interests are fully represented in court.